hplgit/doconce/README.do.txt

 A "short scientific report": "http://hplgit.github.io/teamods/writing_reports/index.html" demonstrates the many formats that Doconce can generate and how mathematics and computer code look like.

-There is also a "demo": "../pub/slides/index.html" of how Doconce can be used to create slides in various formats.
+There is also a demo of how Doconce can be used to "create slides": "../pub/slides/index.html" in various formats.

 ===== Documentation =====